 A back yard wedding reception can offer a terrific option for saving money on your wedding, while still pulling off a super-elegant event.
 The pool-side reception shown here in the back yard of the bride’s parents cost a mere $10,000 and was filled with elegance and ambiance.
 That’s an enormous savings as compared to what it would have cost if the reception were held in a hotel or other reception venue.

 But as romantic as it sounds, be warned… A back yard wedding is not without its risks, and requires extremely careful consideration and planning.

 The most risky aspect of a backyard reception is, of course, the weather.
 Unless you live somewhere like California where the weather tends to be stable, you need a back up plan for what will happen if the weather does not cooperate.
 And unfortunately, a back up plan can be expensive.

 Photo from dandjtents.com

-Some couples rent a tent as back up for an outdoor reception.
-However, what you need to factor in is the cost of that tent.
+Some couples rent a tent as back-up for an outdoor reception.
+But what you need to factor in is the cost of that tent.
+You might be surprised at what a tent will set you back once you start getting quotes and prices.
 And a tent needs lighting and flooring (ladies in heals with sink in the grass, so tent flooring is a must), all of which also must be rented.

 And what about restroom facilities?
 Will it be practical to have guests using the rest room in the house, or would it be best to rent port-a-potties?

 A cozy corner with chairs gathered round a fire pit is a nice element